 What is LTPD?

-Long Term Player Development (LTPD) is a systemic approach being developed and adopted by Golf Canada in partnership with the Canadian Professional Golfers’ Association to maximize a participant’s potential and involvement in our sport.
+Long Term Player Development (LTPD) is a systemic approach being developed and adopted by Golf Canada in partnership with the PGA of Canada to maximize a participant’s potential and involvement in our sport.

 The LTPD framework aims to define optimal training, competition and recovery throughout an athlete’s career to enable him / her to reach his / her full potential in golf and as an athlete.
 Tailoring a child’s sports development program to suit basic principles of growth and maturation, especially during the ‘critical’ early years of their development, enables him / her to: